DarkDragoXE/FPGA-Based-ALU-and-Display-System/README.md

 # FPGA-Based ALU and Display System

-This project implements a modular **FPGA-based Arithmetic Logic Unit (ALU)** using **Verilog HDL**, capable of performing arithmetic operations, FIR filtering, safe code verification, and result display through 7-segment multiplexing.
+This project implements projects like a modular **FPGA-based Arithmetic Logic Unit (ALU)** using **Verilog HDL**, capable of performing arithmetic operations, FIR filtering, safe code verification, and result display through 7-segment multiplexing.
 Designed and tested on a **Basys 3 (Artix-7)** board.

 ---